An7ar35/blogator/README.md

   e.g.: if the summary text is _"Lorem ipsum dolor sit adipiscing."_ then ,
   with the given padding above, the ouput would be `<p>Lorem ipsum dolor sit adipiscing.</p>`

+    featured-css-class = "";

+> Adds a CSS class name to the index/landing page hyperlink (`<a class="{CLASS_NAME} href=".."></a>`) for any articles that are in the featured list.
+Make sure to put a valid formatted CSS class name as whatever is between the string quotation marks will be copied verbatim.

     items-per-page = 10;

 > Sets the Number of post entries per page in the index